 The following table provides information with respect to current directors and nominees of VAALCO.
 Each nominated director will be elected to serve until the next annual meeting of stockholders or until his successor is elected and qualified.
-On February 28, 2018, Mr. John Myers, Jr. informed the Board of his decision not to stand for re-election as a director at our Company's 2018 Annual Meeting of stockholders and his service as a director ends on the date of the Annual Meeting.
-In addition, on March 22, 2018, Mr. Michael Keane informed the Board of his decision not to stand for re-election as a director at our Company's 2018 Annual Meeting of stockholders and his service as a director ends on the date of the Annual Meeting.
+On February 28, 2018, Mr. John Myers, Jr. informed the Board of his decision not to stand for re-election as a director at our Company's 2018 Annual Meeting.
+In addition, on March 22, 2018, Mr. Michael Keane informed the Board of his decision not to stand for re-election as a director ends on the date of the Annual Meeting.
+In addition, on March 22, 2018, Mr. Michael Keane informed the Board of his decision not to stand for re-election as a director at our Company's 2018 Annual Meeting of stockholders and his service as a director at our Company's 2018 Annual Meeting of stockholders and his service as a director at our Company's 2018 Annual Meeting of stockholders and his service as a director ends on the date of the Annual Meeting.